Jacques Mesrine: Pop culture references

 Hard rock ensemble Trust dedicated two tracks ("Le Mitard" and "Instinct de Mort") to Mesrine on their 1980 album Repression.

 Punk group The Blood recorded a track titled "Mesrine" on their 1983 False Gestures For A Devious Public LP.
 There is also a Quebec-based grindcore band named Mesrine.

-In the French novel, Les Rivières Pourpres, the protagonist, Niémans, is implicated in Mesrine's assassination.
+In the 1998 French novel Blood Red Rivers (Les Rivières Pourpres), it is mentioned that the protagonist, Detective Superintendent Niemans, was involved in Mesrine's killing.

-A two-part film, L'instinct de mort (English title: Mesrine: Killer Instinct) and L'ennemi public No. 1 (English title: Mesrine: Public Enemy No. 1), recounting Mesrine's career and starring Vincent Cassel in the lead role, was released in France in 2008 and in the UK in August 2009.